omprakash24d/Promptastic/README.md

 *   **File Import Robustness**: Further enhance parsing and error handling for imported files, especially complex PDFs or DOCX.
 *   **Tags/Folders for Scripts**: Organization features for users with many scripts.
 *   **Advanced AI Script Tools**: Grammar checks, tone adjustment, or rephrasing suggestions.
+*   **HTML File Import**: Support for importing HTML files with proper sanitization.
+*   **Debounce Script Input**: For very large scripts, debounce text area input to improve performance.
+*   **Draft Auto-Save**: Periodically auto-save script drafts to local storage for recovery.

+## 🤝 Contributing

+Contributions are welcome!
+If you'd like to contribute to Promptastic!, please follow these steps:

+1.  **Fork the Repository**: Create your own fork of the project.
+2.  **Create a Branch**: Make a new branch for your feature or bug fix (e.g., `feature/new-cool-thing` or `fix/scrolling-issue`).
+3.  **Make Your Changes**: Implement your changes and test them thoroughly.
+4.  **Commit Your Changes**: Write clear and concise commit messages.
+5.  **Push to Your Fork**: Push your changes to your forked repository.
+6.  **Submit a Pull Request**: Open a pull request to the main repository, describing your changes and why they should be merged.

+Please ensure your code adheres to the project's coding style and guidelines.

+## 📜 License

+This project is licensed under the **MIT License**.

+See the [LICENSE](LICENSE.md) file for more details.
+(You would typically create a LICENSE.md file with the MIT license text).

+## ©️ Copyright

+Copyright (c) 2024 [Your Name or Organization Name Here].
+All Rights Reserved.

+*(Replace "[Your Name or Organization Name Here]" with the actual copyright holder.)*

+## 🙏 Acknowledgements

+*   Thanks to the creators of Next.js, React, ShadCN UI, Tailwind CSS, Firebase, and Genkit for their amazing tools.
+*   Inspiration from various teleprompter applications and presentation tools.
+*   Community contributions and feedback.

 ---